Last Updated on

 We believe that being concerned is beneficial because it helps us solve problems.
 However, the concern is like a rocking chair: it gives us something to do, but it does not get us anywhere.

 The concern is a state of cognitive overload, which impacts in a particular way in our limbic system.
 The limbic system is a network of structures that influences our autonomic responses such as blood pressure, respiration and heart rate, although its main function is emotional regulation.

 The concerns affect the functioning of the limbic system, causing a state of activation that prevents us from functioning normally.
-They act in a similar way to when occurs an emotional kidnapping, then we stop thinking rationally.
+They act in a similar way to when occurs an emotional hijacking, then we stop thinking rationally.